javinoram/VqePy/README.md

 4. Use VQE for upper spines
 5. Variational quantum thermalizer

-Not all method can be used in some types of hamiltonian.
+Not all method can be used in all types of hamiltonian.